How Do I Manage Gas in My Breastfed Baby?

-Our Happy Baby Experts are a team of lactation consultants and registered dietitians certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
-They’re here to help on our free, live chat platform Monday -Friday 8am-8pm (EST), and Saturday – Sunday 8am-4pm (EST).
+Our Happy Baby Experts are a team of lactation consultants and registered dietitian nutritionists certified in infant and maternal nutrition – and they’re all moms, too, which means they’ve been there and seen that.
+They’re here to help on our free, live chat platform Monday -Friday 8am-6pm (ET).
 Chat Now!

 Read more about the experts that help write our content.